SughiY/Accordare/README.md

 ###3.
 Architecture
 Architecture is separate by two parts : Server side (Iron) + Client side(Firefox).

 All the logic can be implemented by rust, but Rust provides a Foreign Function Interface (FFI) to C libraries.
 So it is also possible to utilise C lib directly on the server side.

+Client side uses webrtc to record audio into .wav format and then sends to server by websocket.

+Server side decode .wav file to obtain wave information which will be treated by Yin - alogrithm to get pitch and other infos, etc.